 There are six things the Lord hates, seven that are detestable to him: haughty eyes, a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a person who stirs up conflict in the community” (Proverbs 6:16-19 NIV).

-This list doesn’t give us permission to judge others.
-Judgment and punishment belong to God alone (Rom.
+This list doesn’t give individuals permission to punish others.
+God gave that role to governments (Romans 13:1-5).
+God alone is the ultimate judge (Rom.
 12:17-21).
 I believe the Bible lists these things so we won’t do them.

 If we hate the things God hates we’ll run from them—not to them.
 This list shows us what not to do.
-He grants us self-control, not other-control.
+The fruit of the Spirit is self-control, not other-control.

 Speaking of Running